 - According to podiatrists Mark A. Caselli and Edward C. Rzonca at the Podiatry Today website, leg length inequalities or asymmetries are the third most common cause of running injuries, occurring in 60 to 90 percent of the population 2.

 Sacroiliac Joint Dysfunction

-SI joint dysfunction can cause SI joint pain.
+SI joint dysfunction can cause SI joint pain 3.
 The Physio Advisor website states that during certain spine and hip movements, stretching or compressive forces are applied to the SI joints and their surrounding ligaments.
 If the forces applied to the SI joints and their ligaments are too large for the joint to accommodate, SI joint injury or SI joint dysfunction may occur.
 According to the Physio Advisor website, SI joint dysfunction can be caused by movements that recruit low back and pelvis structures and tissues, including bending, sitting, lifting, and arching or twisting the spine along with the weight-bearing forces that accompany activities such as:

 Inflammatory Joint Disease